 The purpose of this article is to provide you with a step-by-step guide to classifying products to apply category management principles when creating a planogram.
+We also unpack the importance of the Display Hierarchy.

 To do this, you will need knowledge of the products and the way in which the consumer shops the category.